agude/agude.github.io/_drafts/2023-06-26-machine_learning_api.md

-At a previous job, my team built models that stopped ATOs---[Account takeovers][ato_wiki], where a fraudster steals someone's account credentials and attempts to use them to takeover the account.
+At a previous job, my team built models that stopped ATOs---[Account takeovers][ato_wiki], where a fraudster steals someone's account credentials and attempts to use them.
 The engineering team that owned the login flow would call our model [API][api_wiki], and we would return the model score.
 The engineering team had a threshold in their code, and if the score crossed that threshold, they would take some action.

 [ato_wiki]: https://en.wikipedia.org/wiki/Credit_card_fraud#Account_takeover
 [api_wiki]: https://en.wikipedia.org/wiki/API